Skip to main content

 Of all the good habits parents should instill in their children, going to a dentist early and regularly is one of the most important.

-With 50 to 80 percent of adults in the United States experiencing dental anxiety or fear, it’s important to make the dentist's office a comfortable space during childhood.
+It’s estimated that more than one third of adults in the United States experience dental anxiety or fear.
+With this in mind, the time to make the dentist's office a comfortable space is during childhood.
 People who suffer from dental anxiety are more likely to avoid dental checkups and have a higher risk of dental problems.
-Therefore, reducing dental anxiety in children is one of the best ways for parents to ensure good oral and overall health in the future.
+Therefore, addressing dental anxiety in children is one of the best ways for parents to ensure good oral and overall health in the future.